lra/mackup/README.md

 # Mackup

-Keep you Mac application settings in sync.
+Keep your Mac application settings in sync.

 ## Quickstart